 Why BibleBridge Exists

-Because Scripture infrastructure should not be fragile
+Because Scripture infrastructure should not be fragile.

 BibleBridge was created to remove uncertainty from that equation.